I Write For Things

 And I stopped speaking.

-But how's your life now?
+How's your life now?

 Do you hold his hand in the neon dark?